 We can also provide information and advice in relation to accessing other supports, such as general housework, which are not undertaken by the Council’s own service.

-Our Care at Home Service and all contracted Care at Home providers are registered services with the Care Commission.
+Our Care at Home Service and all contracted Care at Home providers are registered services with the Care Inspectorate.
 This means our service is subject to inspection on at least an annual basis and is required to operate to a set of National Care Standards.

 Free personal care